Kishiwada Tokushukai Hospital > Gastroenterology > Endoscopic Hemostasis for GI Bleeding

 Patients are monitored for rebleeding or complications.

-Additional treatment or hospitalisation may be required depending on the cause.
+Additional treatment or hospitalization may be required depending on the cause.

 Follow-up endoscopy or further evaluation may be arranged when necessary.